Ansonville, North Carolina

 Ansonville is a town in Anson County, North Carolina, United States.
 The population was 440 at the 2020 census.
-The town has a total area of 3.8 km2, all land.
-It is located on the northern edge of Anson County, about a mile west of the Pee Dee River.
+The town has an area of 3.8 km2, all land.
+It is on the northern edge of Anson County, about a mile west of the Pee Dee River.

 History

 The town was settled in 1844.
 In 1850, the North Carolina Legislature created the Carolina Female College in Ansonville.
-The facility was run by and for the daughters of local planters, and only served white women.
-Sources differ on when the facility closed exactly; However, all agree the Civil War was the reason for the school's closing, in either 1862 or 1867.
+The facility was run by and for the daughters of local planters, and served only white women.
+Sources differ on when the facility closed, but all agree the Civil War was the reason for its closure, in either 1862 or 1867.